 Interpersonal Effectiveness: Learn how to communicate with each other in a way that is effective and validating.

 - Increases teens and family’s capabilities by teaching specific skills for self-regulation, interpersonal effectiveness, distress tolerance, and balanced thinking and acting

 - Structures the environment to motivate, reinforce, and individualize appropriate use of the skills

 - Improves the teens and family’s motivation to increase the use of new skills, reduce prior dysfunctional behaviors, and identify factors that led to the problematic behaviors

 - Educates on the biosocial theory which helps to explain the vulnerabilities of the teen to the problematic behaviors

 Class size is limited to approximately 15 people in various configurations of family, usually two to three members per family.
-The first hour adolescents and parents/caregivers will participate in separate groups and come together for the final hour to practice skills learned.
 An initial 90-minute family assessment is required.

 The Multi-Family Adolescent Program is based on the curriculum of Alec Miller and Jill Rathus, and combines Dr. Marsha Linehan’s Skills Training Manual with an additional module, Walking the Middle Path which focuses on parent/teen dilemmas.